Kristi Toliver: Washington Mystics (2017–2019)

-Second stint with Sparks (2020-present)
+Second stint with Sparks (2020–2022)

 In February 2020, Toliver returned to the Sparks in free agency on a three-year deal.
 However, in June 2020, she would opt to not play in the 2020 WNBA season due to health concerns surrounding the COVID-19 pandemic.
 Without Toliver, the Sparks finished as the number 3 seed with a 15–7 record in the shortened 22-game season, receiving a bye to the second round, but would end up getting eliminated by the Connecticut Sun in the second round elimination game.

-Overseas career
+International career

-In the 2009-10 off-season, Toliver spent the first portion of the off-season in Israel playing for Raanana Hertzeliya.
+In the 2009–10 off-season, Toliver spent the first portion of the off-season in Israel playing for Raanana Hertzeliya.
 In the second portion of the off-season, Toliver played in Hungary for MKB Euroleasing Sopron.
-In the 2010-11 off-season, Toliver played in Turkey for Samsun Canik Belediyesi.
+In the 2010–11 off-season, Toliver played in Turkey for Samsun Canik Belediyesi.
 From 2011 to 2014, Toliver played three off-seasons in Russia for Dynamo Moscow, winning back-to-back championships with the team in 2013 and 2014.

+Toliver was a member of the Slovakian women's national basketball team in the EuroBasket Women 2015 qualification tournament in 2014 after receiving her Slovak citizenship.
+The team finished first place in Group A to qualify for the EuroBasket Women 2015 tournament, where they finished 9th place with a 3–4 record, missing out on a spot in the Olympic qualifying tournament for the 2016 Summer Olympics.

 From 2014 to 2016, Toliver has played for UMMC Ekaterinburg in Russia for two off-seasons and had won back-to-back championships with the team in 2015 and 2016.
 Toliver played with teammate, Candace Parker in her first-offseason with the team.
-As of August 2016, Toliver had re-signed with UMMC Ekaterinburg for the 2016-17 off-season and won her third consecutive championship with the team.
+As of August 2016, Toliver had re-signed with UMMC Ekaterinburg for the 2016–17 off-season and won her third consecutive championship with the team.
 In 2017, Toliver re-signed again with UMMC Ekaterinburg for the 2017-18 off-season and won her fourth consecutive Russian League championship with the team.

-International career

-Toliver was a member of the Slovakian women's national basketball team in the EuroBasket Women 2015 qualification tournament in 2014 after receiving her Slovak citizenship.
-The team finished first place in Group A to qualify for the EuroBasket Women 2015 tournament, where they finished 9th place with a 3–4 record, missing out on a spot in the Olympic qualifying tournament for the 2016 Summer Olympics.

-NBA coaching career
+Coaching career

 On October 16, 2018, Toliver became a full-time assistant coach for the Washington Wizards.
+She was the first active WNBA player to coach in the NBA.
 On August 19, 2021, Toliver reached a deal to become an assistant coach for the Dallas Mavericks.
+The Phoenix Mercury named Toliver an associate head coach on December 1, 2023.